Christian Parenti: Career

 His books include Lockdown America: Police and Prisons in the Age of Crisis (2000), a survey of the rise of the prison-industrial complex from the Nixon through the Reagan Era and into the present, and The Soft Cage: Surveillance in America From Slavery to the War on Terror (2003), a study of surveillance and control in modern society.
 The Freedom: Shadows and Hallucinations in Occupied Iraq (2004), is an account of the US occupation of Iraq.
-In Tropic of Chaos: Climate Change and the New Geography of Violence (2011), Parenti links the implications of climate change with social and political unrest in mid-latitude regions of the world.
+In Tropic of Chaos: Climate Change and the New Geography of Violence (2011), Parenti argues that climate change is the cause of social and political unrest.
 Parenti has reported from Afghanistan, Iraq, Venezuela, Bolivia, the Ivory Coast and China, among other locations.

 Parenti's reporting in Afghanistan was the subject of an award-winning HBO documentary, Fixer: The Taking of Ajmal Naqshbandi.
 Directed and edited by Ian Olds, the film follows the working relationship between Parenti and his Afghan colleague Ajmal Naqshbandi, and after Naqshbandi's capture and murder by the Taliban, Parenti's investigation of that crime.

 Academics

-He was a visiting fellow at CUNY's Center for Place, Culture and Politics and a Soros Senior Justice Fellow.
-Parenti has taught at the New College of California and at St. Mary's College in Moraga, California.
-Parenti has also served as a professor of sustainable development at the SIT Graduate Institute.
-As of 2017, he is Associate Professor of Economics at John Jay College.
+Parenti taught at the New College of California from 1997 to 2002 and at St. Mary's College in Moraga, California from 1998 to 2000.
+He was then a Soros Senior Justice Fellow from 2001 to 2003 and a visiting fellow at CUNY's Center for Place, Culture and Politics from 2002 to 2010.
+Parenti subsequently taught sustainable development at the SIT Graduate Institute from 2012 to 2014.
+Since 2017, he has been teaching at John Jay College, where he is Professor of Economics.